Bristow, Oklahoma: Parks and recreation

 Klingensmith Park is a 320-acre facility featuring Lake Mesina, as well as the NRHP-listed Klingensmith Park Amphitheater, which was a WPA project from 1936 dedicated by Eleanor Roosevelt in 1937, and still in use.

 The Town Square opens onto Historic Route 66/Main Street.
 It is complete with a small amphitheater and is the site of many community activities.

-Lincoln Park features a picnic table and playground equipment.

 The Leon Pinson Sports Complex, previously the Bristow Sports Complex, has two softball fields and two baseball fields, as well as the Bristow Rodeo Grounds.

 The VFW Post 3656 Wake Island Memorial, complete with a display of artillery and military equipment, commemorates the Battle of Wake Island during World War II.

 Bristow Golf & Country Club has a public 9-hole regulation-length course.

 Heyburn Lake is about 13 miles to the northeast.
 RV and tent camping is available, and the lake features picnic areas, a playground, a boat launch, swimming and fishing.

 NRHP Sites

 Besides the Klingensmith Park Amphitheater, NRHP sites in Bristow include:

 The old Beard Motor Company, a/k/a Bristow Chrysler Plymouth, at 210 E. 9th, being two blocks off Main near its intersection with the old Route 66.
-Built in 1947, the facility is notable not only for its Art Moderne style, but also for its 75-foot tall Chrysler Plymouth sign out front, intended to be visible to Route 66 traffic.
+Built in 1947, the facility is notable not only for its Art Moderne style, but also for its Chrysler Plymouth tower/sign out front, intended to be visible to Route 66 traffic.
 This is not to be confused with the Bristow Motor Company Building at 500 N. Main, which is also NRHP-listed.
+On August 1, 2025, state leaders broke ground on a $1 million project to refurbish and relocate the 102’-tall Chrysler Tower two blocks closer to Route 66, to better serve as a tourist attraction and an economic booster for the community, with completion anticipated by the Summer of 2026.

 The Art Deco style Bristow Firestone Service Station at 321 N. Main, the Gothic Revival style Bristow Presbyterian Church at 6th and Elm, and the Creek Masonic Lodge No. 226 at 417 N. Main, are all substantial buildings that are NRHP-listed.

 Highway-associated sites include the Texaco Service Station at 201 W. 4th Ave., the Bristow Tire Shop at 115 W. Fourth St., the Tank Farm Loop Route 66 Roadbed at the junction of SH-66 and Old Highway 66 0.6 miles west of the I-44 overpass, and the Little Deep Fork Creek Bridge east of the junction of E0830 Rd. and N3700 Rd.